-WHEREAS, notwithstanding the foregoing, the Planning Department is professionally and morally obligated to devote further resources in this community given the historic neglect on the part of the City of San Francisco; and
+WHEREAS, Notwithstanding the foregoing, the Planning Department is professionally and morally obligated to devote further resources in the American Indian community and the Black community given the historic neglect on the part of the City of San Francisco; and

-WHEREAS, in the coming years the Department will amend the General Plan through adoption of updated Housing and Transportation Elements, adoption of a Preservation Element, and updates to incorporate environmental justice, racial and social equity, and climate resilience across all relevant elements.
+WHEREAS, In the coming years the Department will amend the General Plan through adoption of updated Housing and Transportation Elements, adoption of a Heritage Conservation Element, and updates to incorporate environmental justice, racial and social equity, and climate resilience across all relevant elements.
 On May 28, 2020, the Department launched the first of these updates: the Housing Element 2022 Update.
 The Housing Element policies will be grounded on the following values: racial and social equity, minimum displacement, more housing for all in all neighborhoods, and neighborhoods resilient to climate and health crises.
 The Transportation Element will be the next Element to undergo an update and will center its policies in ConnectSF's goals of equity, economic vitality, environmental sustainability, safety and livability, and accountability and engagement; and,

-WHEREAS, the Planning Commission (Commission) adopted the Racial & Social Equity Action Plan, Phase I on November 21, 2019 to guide the Department and Commission actions to strengthen our internal-facing processes and practices to address disparities in the Department's internal functions to advance organizational equity, through strategies that include: ongoing training for all staff; a biannual staff survey to assess Department attitudes and progress towards racial and social equity; and an interim Racial & Social Equity Assessment Tool to apply to relevant projects, policies, and practices; and,
+WHEREAS, The Historic Preservation Commission endorsed the Racial & Social Equity Action Plan, Phase I on December 18, 2019 to guide the Department and Commission actions to strengthen our internal-facing processes and practices to address disparities in the Department's internal functions to advance organizational equity, through strategies that include: ongoing training for all staff; a biannual staff survey to assess Department attitudes and progress towards racial and social equity; and an interim Racial & Social Equity Assessment Tool to apply to relevant projects, policies, and practices; and,

-WHEREAS, the Planning Commission adopted a Racial & Social Equity Vision on November 21, 2019, which envisions: inclusive neighborhoods that provide all with the opportunity to lead fulfilling, meaningful, and healthy lives; a city where public life and public spaces reflect the past, present and future of San Franciscans; a city where a person's race does not determine their lives' prospects and success; an inclusive Planning Department and Commissions that represent and engage the communities we serve; a Department that proactively infuses racial and social equity in both internal operations and external Planning work; and reimagines what the Planning field is and can be - inclusive, diverse and one that centers racial and social equity both as a practice and as an indicator of success; and
+WHEREAS, The Historic Preservation Commission endorsed a Racial & Social Equity Vision on December 19, 2019, which envisions: inclusive neighborhoods that provide all with the opportunity to lead fulfilling, meaningful, and healthy lives; a city where public life and public spaces reflect the past, present and future of San Franciscans; a city where a person's race does not determine their lives' prospects and success; an inclusive Planning Department and Commissions that represent and engage the communities we serve; a Department that proactively infuses racial and social equity in both internal operations and external Planning work; and reimagines what the Planning field is and can be - inclusive, diverse and one that centers racial and social equity both as a practice and as an indicator of success; and

-WHEREAS, the Planning Commission directed the Department to develop a Racial & Social Equity Action Plan, Phase II in collaboration with the new Office of Racial Equity, other City agencies, the Mayor's Office, the Board of Supervisors, and community stakeholders, to carefully examine and address legacy racial and social inequities and disparities in the Department's programs and policies and to develop Phase II with bold and forward-thinking strategies to advance racial and social equity in San Francisco; and, MOVED, that the Commission considered public comment and reviewed the information before them and hereby adopts this Resolution.
+WHEREAS, The Historic Preservation Commission urges the Department to develop a Racial & Social Equity Action Plan, Phase II in collaboration with the new Office of Racial Equity, other City agencies, the Mayor's Office, the Board of Supervisors, and community stakeholders, to carefully examine and address legacy racial and social inequities and disparities in the Department's programs and policies and to develop Phase II with bold and forward-thinking strategies to advance racial and social equity in San Francisco; and,